-We have audited the accompanying financial statements of the Federal Mediation and Conciliation Service (FMCS), which comprise the balance sheet as of September 30, 2022, and the related statements of net cost, changes in net position, and budgetary resources (hereinafter referred to as "financial statement"), for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Federal Mediation and Conciliation Service (FMCS), which comprise the balance sheets as of September 30, 2023 and 2022, and the related statements of net cost, changes in net position, and budgetary resources for the years then ended, and the related notes to the financial statements (hereinafter referred to as 'financial statements').

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the FMCS as of September 30, 2022, and its net costs, changes in net position, and budgetary resources for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the FMCS as of September 30, 2023 and 2022, and its net costs, changes in net position, and budgetary resources for the years then ended, in accordance with U.S. generally accepted accounting principles.